-The completed system is ready for public viewing and is meant to educate visitors in the forgotten benefits of rainwater.
+Exciting demonstration site at Zilker Park in Downtown Austin, in the heart of downtown Austin, is set to become the prime Rainwater Harvesting demonstration.
+The recently completed system is fully visable and signed for public viewing and is meant to educate visitors in the forgotten benefits of rainwater.

 The City of Austin has been promoting water conservation for several years by selling rain barrels, giving rebates for larger systems, and conducting tours of commercial and residential rainwater harvesting systems.
 The rainwater harvesting system at Zilker Botanical Garden, built by volunteer Master Gardeners and funded by the City’s Water Conservation Program, provides a very visible, permanent demonstration.

 The tanks at the Zilker site have been selected to show a variety of styles, types, and prices available.